a2wagner/beamtime_schedule/README.md

 * In case you change something like paths in the Homestead.yaml, you may see the error "No input file specified".
 To change the paths etc. in the VM you have to run ``vagrant provision`` to apply the changes to the VM.

+## Upgrading to PHP 7.2

+The used Laravel version 4.2 relies on the `mcrypt` module of PHP which has been removed with the release of PHP 7.1.
+So in order to still being able to run the Beamtime Scheduler on a up-to-date system with PHP 7.2 installed, there are a few things which need to be adapted.

+### Homestead-specific

+You probably wanna first test it in a local development space like Homestead.
+If you're using Homestead, you need to first update your system.
+Connect to a running vagrant session and first update some keys to verify packages:

+    sudo apt-key adv --keyserver pool.sks-keyservers.net --recv-keys A4A9406876FCBD3C456770C88C718D3B5072E1F5 sudo apt-key adv --keyserver pool.sks-keyservers.net --recv-keys B4112585D386EB94 sudo apt-key adv --keyserver pool.sks-keyservers.net --recv-keys 696DBE66A72D76DA

+Another thing is the PHP repository has changed.
+You probably see some 403 errors while fetching those packages.
+To fix this, remove the old name from the apt sources and add the new one:

+    sudo rm /etc/apt/sources.list.d/ondrej-php5-5_6-trusty.list
+	sudo add-apt-repository -y ppa:ondrej/php

+The last thing before we can upgrade is the redis-server package.
+I didn't bother fixing this since I didn't need the new version, so I just disabled it from being upgraded: `sudo apt-mark hold redis-server`.

+Now updating should work:

+    sudo apt-get update
+	sudo apt-get dist-upgrade

+If there should be problems during the installation, you can trigger the skipped dpkg steps with `sudo dpkg-reconfigure -phigh -a`, and simply install the packages which made problems again.
+In my case I had to run `sudo apt-get install ca-certificates nginx-full` in addition to finally upgrade all packages.
+Since some packages were not needed anymore, a final `sudo apt-get autoremove` gets rid of them.

+Next thing is upgrading some modules for php7.2 to get the composer working.
+First I installed some dependencies which seemed to be missing: `sudo apt install zip unzip php7.2-zip`.
+Additionally I checked which PHP modules had been installed for PHP 5.6 and installed the corresponding versions for 7.2: `sudo apt-get install php7.2-curl php7.2-gd php7.2-ldap php7.2-pgsql php7.2-sqlite php7.2-ssh2 php7.2-fpm php7.2-dev php7.2-apcu`.

+To switch system wide to the new PHP version, I chose it after issuing the following command:

+	sudo update-alternatives --config php

+You might want to remove the old PHP 5.6 packages with

+	sudo apt-get --remove purge -y php5 php5-cli php5-curl php5-gd php5-intl php5-mcrypt php5-memcached php5-mysqlnd php5-readline php5-sqlite php5-cgi php5-common php5-fpm php5-imagick php5-json php5-memcache php5-mongo php5-pgsql php5-redis

+The nginx configuration for Homestead relies on a hardcoded PHP5.6 socket, so we need to change the file `/etc/nginx/sites-available/homestead.app` and replace the line starting with `fastcgi_pass unix:/var/run/php` with the following line:

+    fastcgi_pass unix:/var/run/php/php7.2-fpm.sock;

+Restarting nginx or just restarting the VM should now properly load PHP 7.2 and the new configurations.

+### Update Laravel Encrypter

+Since Laravel 4.2 relies on the mcrypt module for encryption, we need to replace it.
+The easiest way is to use the [Laravel 4.2 Encrypter project](https://github.com/tomgrohl/laravel4-php71-encrypter) from Github.
+To do this, we add it to the `composer.json` file within the `require` block as an additional dependency:

+	"tomgrohl/laravel4-php71-encrypter": "^1.1"

+This has already been done for the file(s) in this repository.
+Additionally we need to register it as a new provider in the file `app/config/app.php` and choose either 'AES-128-CBC' or 'AES-256-CBC' as the new cipher for the project with a key of 16 or 32 bit length respectively.
+The commit which adds this to this repository is a00664b557880db88ac8b4433a6f157f2e8ef24e.

+The next step is to install the mcrypt module with pecl.
+Theoretically we do not need this anymore since the new Encrypter module we use relies on OpenSSL instead, but there are still a few checks hardcoded within Laravel for this module.
+This could be removed, but updating stuff with composer might overwrite those changes.
+To prevent this problem, we need the mcrypt development files which can be installed on systems like Ubuntu with `sudo apt-get install libmcrypt-dev`, as it is the case for Homestead.
+On other systems replace this with the appropriate package manager and package.

+Then we can compile and install the mcrypt module for php7.2 with:

+	sudo pecl install mcrypt-1.0.1

+As a last step we need to add the mcrypt extension to the `php.ini`.
+On Ubuntu this file is located in `/etc/php/7.2/cli/php.ini`.
+There simply adding the line `extension=mcrypt.so` does the job.

+In my case self-updating composer failed.
+To upgrade it, I followed the instructions on the [Composer Download page](https://getcomposer.org/download/) and moved the downloaded/installed `composer.phar` from the current directory to /usr/local/bin:

+	sudo mv composer.phar /usr/local/bin/composer

+With everything installed and updated, we can finally run

+    composer update

+to update everything and install the Encrypter module we need.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)